-But Park City isn’t just about movies; it is also a winter wonderland, outdoor mecca, and party central.
+But Park City in Utah isn’t just about movies; it is also a winter wonderland, outdoor mecca, and party central.
 Park City has several terrific boutiques and original restaurants attract foodies by the hundreds.
 Add in mild summers, a relaxed lifestyle, and star-studded winters, and you’ll see why Park City is a secret that’s about to get out.

 Salt Lake City, Utah

 There’s no shortage of fun-filled and amazing outdoor experiences in Salt Lake City, Utah.
 After all, it’s an extraordinary city that averages around 200 days of sunshine a year.

 While SLC is well-known for its weird liquor policies and Mormon culture, there’s a world of fun that waits for you in the capital city of Utah.
 Whether you’re into stunning architecture or going to RV parks, and doing some outdoor activities, you’ll find something special in Salt Lake City, Utah.

 Think San Antonio is all about the iconic Alamo?
 Even though the city is famed for its history and culture, there are dozens of shops, trendy restaurants, and contemporary art galleries to keep you busy in San Antonio.
 Of course, you can also spend a ton of hours strolling the marvelous and beguiling San Antonio Riverwalk.